caelum/mamute/README.md

 ###Using git + maven:

 1. Clone the repository from [github](https://github.com/caelum/mamute)
-2. Install node, npm and grunt
+2. Install node and npm
+3. Run npm install
-3. Run `mvn clean package -DskipTests`
+4. Run `mvn clean package -DskipTests`
-4. Make a copy of `mamute/target/mamute-1.0.0-SNAPSHOT` to `yourproject/mamute`
+5. Make a copy of `mamute/target/mamute-1.0.0-SNAPSHOT` to `yourproject/mamute`
-5. Run it by executing the bash script `mamute/run.sh`
+6. Run it by executing the bash script `mamute/run.sh`
-6. If everything went worked, you are free to customize `mamute` folder as you want to!
+7. If everything went worked, you are free to customize `mamute` folder as you want to!

 ##To contribute with mamute:

 1. Fork the repository from [github](https://github.com/caelum/mamute)
 2. Clone the fork
-3. Install node, npm and grunt
+3. Install node and npm
+4. Run npm install
-4. Run `Main.java` to start mamute
+5. Run `Main.java` to start mamute
-5. Develop and do your pull request
+6. Develop and do your pull request

 ##FAQ